LoganConnor44/anki-templates/readme.md

 # tl;dr

-This project can make your Chinese flashcards look nice by copying/pasting a few lines of logic in your Anki template and exchanging my Anki card field names with the yours (see {{text:SOME_VALUE}}).
+This project can make your Chinese flashcards look nice by copying/pasting a few lines of logic in your Anki template and exchanging the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}}).

 ## Front